kovrigo/eloquentjs/_intro/03-configuration.md

 </div>

-#### Generate your custom eloquent.js
+#### Generate a custom eloquent.js build

-Use the artisan command to build a version of EloquentJs pre-configured for your models.
-Simply include the generated javascript file in your templates and start using Eloquent in the browser.
+* Use the artisan command to build a version of EloquentJs pre-configured for your models.

 <div class="ui segment terminal sample">
+    <div class="ui right corner label"></div>
 {% highlight bash %}
 php artisan eloquentjs:generate [--output="public/eloquent.js"]
 {% endhighlight %}
 </div>

+* Simply include the generated javascript file in your templates to start using Eloquent in the browser.